microsoft/xlang/DesignNotes/LDN05 - Platform Abstraction Layer.md

 ## Abstract

-This design note documents the platform abstraction layer (or PAL) for Langworthy.
+This design note documents the platform abstraction layer (or PAL) for Xlang.

 Overview
 --------
-Langworthy language projections depend on language-agnostic functionality that is provided by the underlying platform.
+Xlang language projections depend on language-agnostic functionality that is provided by the underlying platform.
 Activating types, allocating shared cross-module memory and strings all require some built in functionality that's provided for app code and/or language projections.

 The C language binding will be the lingua franca for the ABI underpinning all other language projections and interop.
 In this document, therefore, function syntax will be declared in the C language.